 Here are some more free screenwriting software that have turned up, since writing the post:

 If you use any of the above, let me know what you think of them and I’ll add your thoughts to this post.

-Final Draft.
-I’ve been a Final Draft user now for aeons: it was the first I tried, but I was amazed by how easy it made everything (perhaps making the others seem like it was reinventing the wheel?).
-Granted, Final Draft 7 had some annoying bugs, but I’ve been using Final Draft 8 now since it came out and I’m pleased to report that I have had no problems whatsoever, plus it has some great new features too.
+5) Final Draft.
+I’ve been a Final Draft user now for aeons and updated to FD10 in 2016.
+It’s my favourite version yet, for sure.
 What’s more, everyone I know and work with regularly uses Final Draft: we don’t have to worry about converting files, we can just attach and “send”, no faffing about.
 Since I am allergic to faffing and want to do everything RIGHT NOW OR BUST, this floats my boat.

 Someone said to me once that Final Draft is the professional’s choice.
 Certainly, I have never sat in a meeting – with anyone – and been asked, “Do you use Final Draft?”, it’s just a given.
 All the professional clients I read for use Final Draft; as a reader/editor I would be at a disadvantage if I didn’t have it.
 After PDF, FDR is the file I get most.
 On a purely finnicky level again, I find Courier Final Draft the neatest and easiest to read out of ALL the courier fonts.